 On 19 January 2009, I received a phone call from Kerrie Wadwell, the manager of Drummoyne Club, asking me very nicely to remove this article, as it was causing her and her staff some embarrassment.
 I explained that the matter was on my website as a vital matter of public interest and that I would give some thought to removing it.
 However after much contemplation, I decided that the report was far too important because of its legal ramifications and the fact that it set a crucial legal precedent that affects all performers in NSW.

 Therefore the public interest aspect far outweighed any embarrassment that this report might cause to anybody at Drummoyne Club.
 However in deference to that very polite request, there is now an explanatory note at the top of this page.

-This was a sad moment for a club that was once a top-class entertainment venue in the 1970s and 1980s.
+On 01 January 2011, the Drummoyne Club was put into liquidation and its doors closed for the final time on 08 January 2011.
+This was a sad moment for a club that was once a top-class entertainment venue in the 1970s and 1980s where I had performed many times.
 One can only speculate that a combination of iniquitous government-imposed taxes, competition from hotels and the casino, the economic downturn and the prevalence of other forms of entertainment contributed to the club going broke.

 I personally suspected - and this is only my opinion, based on my dealings with former CEO Brian Allen - that there may also have been a degree of mismanagement that contributed to the eventual demise of the Drummoyne Club.
 I believed that a forensic audit of the club's operations and financial ledgers from that time would have been most appropriate.